anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.rst

 **BIOS Settings**

-A number of capabilities need to be enabled in the BIOS (such as NUMA and SMT); the Reference Model section on :ref:`ref_model/chapters/chapter05:cloud infrastructure software profile description` specifies the capabilities required to be configured.
+A number of capabilities need to be enabled in the BIOS (such as NUMA and SMT); the Reference Model section :ref:`ref_model/chapters/chapter05:cloud infrastructure software profile description` specifies the capabilities required to be configured.
 Please note that capabilities may need to be configured in multiple systems.
 For